Four Ways to Foster Social Well-Being in the Workplace

 Employee recognition has a positive impact on workplace morale.
 92 percent of people consider recognition an important part of their happiness at work.
-When employees are acknowledged for their contributions, they’ll feel like a valued part of the team and become more connected to the organization’s overall mission.
+When you acknowledge employees for their contributions, they feel valued and become more connected to the organization’s overall mission.

 3. Create a community and connect with causes

 Social wellbeing extends beyond direct relationships.
 It can also include social causes.
 Employees, particularly those of younger generations, say they find community in causes.
 Additionally, over 97 percent of employees say they would consider working with a new company based on their community engagement.

 - Provide paid time off to support your employees in volunteering for causes important to them.

 - Match employee donations as a structured way to support communities, while helping achieve your corporate social responsibility goals.

 - Offer pro bono services to non-profit organizations or volunteer team events to provide an array of options for employees to participate and find their own way to get involved.

 Employee Resource Groups (ERGs) help employees build social connections with those who have similar interests or shared identities.
 ERGs connect employees, even when they may work in jobs or departments that don’t interact or overlap in everyday work settings.
 ERGs are a type of smaller community within the larger company and can contribute greatly to employee social wellbeing.